WSUM: WSUM sports

-Online sports stream

-The WSUM online sports stream launched in October, 2008, with a broadcast of Wisconsin vs. Ohio State in football.
+The WSUM online sports stream launched in October 2008, with a broadcast of the football game between the Wisconsin Badgers and the Ohio State Buckeyes.
 Coverage has since expanded to include men's and women's basketball, men's and women's hockey, and women's softball.
 In October, 2009, WSUM Sports traveled to Minneapolis to broadcast its first road game: Wisconsin vs. Minnesota football.
 WSUM has since covered every Wisconsin football road Big Ten game, select away men's basketball games, The Rose Bowl, The Big Ten Conference men's basketball tournament, Women's Hockey Frozen Four, WCHA Final Five, and The 2010 NCAA Division I Men's Ice Hockey Tournament.

 Party in the Park

 Each year, WSUM puts together a free music festival that is funded through donations and fundraising events.
 The event was originally known as Party in the Park and was held in James Madison Park, near the UW–Madison Campus.
 The festival has drawn bands from around the country including The White Stripes, Andrew WK, …And You Will Know Us by the Trail of Dead.